nvim-lua/plenary.nvim/TESTS_README.md

   -- mocked instance of api to interact with

   describe("realistic_func", function()
-    it("Should make explected calls to api, fully mocked", function() -- mock the vim.api
+    it("Should make expected calls to api, fully mocked", function() -- mock the vim.api
       local api = mock(vim.api, true)